richchapler/AzureSolutionsDocumentation/docs/DevOps_SynapseDeployment.md

 -----

 ## Exercise 2: Branch Deployment
-In this exercise, we will create an automated pipeline triggered by a pull request to DEV, that completes the following three tasks:
+In this exercise, we will create an automated pipeline that completes the following three tasks:
 1) **Archive QA Branch**... make a copy of the current QA branch to a timestamped branch in the "archive" folder
 2) **Reset QA Branch**... force copy PROD branch to QA branch
 3) **Create a Pull Request**... from DEV branch to QA branch